marcoarthur/fake-location/README.md

 # NAME

-Fake::Location - It's new $module
+Fake::Location - Can give location at some sampling rate.
+Will simulate a random walk.

 # SYNOPSIS